-Practical experience in basic dental assisting procedures and exposure to patient management situations common to a general dental office.
+Practical experience in basic dental assisting procedures and exposure to patient management situations common to general dental offices.
 Students assist local dentists in the school clinic by carrying out necessary dental procedures on low-income patients referred by social service agencies.
-Includes all areas of the dental office, and students rotate on a routine schedule in each area while developing greater awareness of human dynamics.
-Students are assigned to local dental offices the last eight weeks of the semester to gain actual experience in chair-side assisting, laboratory procedure, and reception duties.
-One-hour weekly seminars are scheduled by the instructor.
+Includes all areas of dental offices.
+Students rotate on a routine schedule in each area while developing greater awareness of human dynamics, and are assigned to local dental offices the last eight weeks of the semester to gain actual experience in chair-side assisting, laboratory procedure, and reception duties.
+Students will share their clinical experiences in a one-hour weekly seminar scheduled by their instructors.
 (16/0; 32 hours in-house clinic; 64 co-op hours in private dental offices) Prerequisites must be passed with a minimum grade of C-: COM:020, DEA:203, DEA:250, DEA:310, DEA:410, DEA:511.
 Pre-/corequisites: DEA:261, DEA:321, DEA:418, DEA:601